Addressing the Minimum Wage "Debate"

 - The PERI overview frames the wage-led/profit-led distinction and the partial-vs-total effects logic that matters for interpreting distributional shifts.
 (17)

-Structural claim: The system’s “stability” depends on the growth regime: some configurations can tolerate (or benefit from) rising wage shares; others are structurally dependent on profitability and investment sensitivity—especially under financialization and global competition.
+The system’s “stability” depends on the growth regime: some configurations can tolerate (or benefit from) rising wage shares; others are structurally dependent on profitability and investment sensitivity—especially under financialization and global competition.
+This literature is a good antidote to simplistic “wages up = economy breaks” talk because it replaces it with: which regime, which openness/finance structure, which investment function, which institutions

-- Institutional “stabilizers” of capitalism: Regulation theory and SSA
+Institutional “stabilizers” of capitalism: Regulation theory and SSA

 These are explicitly about endogenous structural stability: capitalism is not self-stabilizing via markets alone; it is stabilized (for a time) by historically specific institutions that organize production, competition, money, labor relations, and the state.

-Regulation theory distinguishes a regime of accumulation (how production/consumption/distribution fit together) from a mode of regulation (laws, norms, wage relation, state form, money form, etc.) that stabilizes it.
+- Regulation theory (France: Aglietta, Boyer, Lipietz, etc.): Regulation theory distinguishes a regime of accumulation (how production/consumption/distribution fit together) from a mode of regulation (laws, norms, wage relation, state form, money form, etc.) that stabilizes it.
 Crisis occurs when the mode of regulation no longer supports the accumulation regime.
 (18)

-SSA theory similarly argues that long upswings require a coherent institutional structure; when contradictions intensify (profitability, conflict, governance breakdown), the SSA decays and crisis follows.
+- Social Structure of Accumulation (SSA) (US: Bowles, Gordon, Weisskopf, Kotz, etc.): SSA theory similarly argues that long upswings require a coherent institutional structure; when contradictions intensify (profitability, conflict, governance breakdown), the SSA decays and crisis follows.
 (19)

-Structural claim: Class inequality is not just a distributional outcome—it is an institutional arrangement (workplace authority, labor law, welfare state, macro policy) that can be part of what makes a given accumulation regime “work” for capital.
+Class inequality is not just a distributional outcome—it is an institutional arrangement (workplace authority, labor law, welfare state, macro policy) that can be part of what makes a given accumulation regime “work” for capital.

 A careful Marxist/left reading of the best political-economy literature is: